wesleycamargo/azure-docs.pt-br/articles/documentdb/documentdb-time-to-live.md

 <properties
-   pageTitle="Expirar os dados no Banco de Dados de Documentos com a vida útil | Microsoft Azure" description="Com a TTL, o Banco de Dados de Documentos do Microsoft Azure fornece a capacidade de limpar documentos automaticamente do sistema após determinado período." services="documentdb" documentationCenter="" keywords="vida útil" authors="kiratp" manager="jhubbard" editor=""/>
+   pageTitle="Expire data in DocumentDB with time to live | Microsoft Azure" description="With TTL, Microsoft Azure DocumentDB provides the ability to have documents automatically purged from the system after a period of time." services="documentdb" documentationCenter="" keywords="time to live" authors="kiratp" manager="jhubbard" editor=""/>